 Many people report feelings of relaxation after using a sauna.

-There are three main types of saunas:
+There are three main types of saunas that all have different purposes and experiences:

 Dry saunas: Traditional Finnish saunas are wood-burning, but dry saunas can also be electrical.
 In a dry sauna, the humidity is low.